WA students find a home at Melbourne Law School

 While Jordan, who is an avid beach-goer, misses the Perth sunshine, he enjoys Melbourne’s vibrant lifestyle.

 “There are so many things going on here, which is definitely a drawing point.
 One of the reasons many people move to Melbourne is because it’s got all the sport, the entertainment.
 It’s a great city.”

-Joy agrees.
+JD student Joy Kim, who also moved to Melbourne from Perth, agrees.
 “I live in the inner-city,” she says, “and everything is open all the time.
 There are also really nice parks around campus, like the Carlton gardens.
 I’ve been going to gardens, taking a picnic blanket, reading a book.”

 “Melbourne is a good city for young adults.
 There’s more to do.”